First, what is a KTP laser?

 For deeper pigmentations of the skin (dermal layer) the ND:Yag laser creating a laser beam in the near infrared spectrum at a wavelength of 1064nm is more suitable.
 At City laser Clinic, we understand the distress and embarrassment that skin lesions can cause, particularly when darker and covering larger parts of the visible skin.

-City Laser Clinic uses the MedLite Laser because it is the best most effective KTP Laser device currently available, and provides 4 different types of therapeutic laser beam, suited to different therapies.
+City Laser Clinic uses the MedLite Q-Switch Laser because it is the best most effective KTP Laser device currently available, and provides 4 different types of therapeutic laser beam, suited to different therapies.

 What is the KTP Laser commonly applied to treat?